Flockenberger/bdo-fish-waypoints/Bookmark/Drieghan - Okiara River/readme.md

-## Kamasylvia - Okiara River
+## Drieghan - Okiara River
-This folder contains the waypoints for the fishing spot: Kamasylvia - Okiara River as seen below.
+This folder contains the waypoints for the fishing spot: Drieghan - Okiara River as seen below.

 - **Red Points**: Exact in-game waypoints ( Y = 0!).
 - **Colored Areas**: Entire area where the fishing table is consistent.